hanabi/hanabi.github.io/misc/Convention_Changes.md

   * How many games they have played with the group
   * How often they participate in the new convention discussion
   * How strongly they feel
-* Choosing consensus is **necessarily arbitrary**.
+* Determining consensus is **necessarily arbitrary**.
 In the case of a "tie" or a close call, preference is given to keeping the *Convention Framework* the way that it already is.

 <br />